Shrinking city: Detroit

 Perhaps the city most commonly associated with the concept of shrinking cities, Detroit too has grappled with issues of environmental justice.
 Detroit's current circumstances, as it struggles to deal with a population less than half of that from its peak in 1950, are partially the direct result of the same racist process, which left only the poor and people of color in urban city centers.
-The city presently faces economic strain since only six percent of the taxable value of real estate in the tri-county Detroit area is in the city of Detroit itself while the remaining ninety-four percent is in the suburbs.
+The city currently faces economic strain since only six percent of the taxable value of real estate in the tri-county Detroit area is in the city of Detroit itself while the remaining ninety-four percent is in the suburbs.
 In recent years, the city has made attempts, out of necessity, to address both its economic and population decline.

 Gaps between Detroit's remaining neighborhoods and homes form as abandoned houses have been demolished.

 In 2010, Detroit mayor David Bing introduced a plan to demolish approximately 10,000 of an estimated 33,000 vacant homes in the city because they were "vacant, open, and dangerous".
 The decision was driven by the reality that for financial constraints, the city's existing resources simply could not maintain providing services to all areas.
 However, the decision also reflected a desire to "right-size" Detroit by relocating residents from dilapidated neighborhoods to "healthy" ones.
 The idea of right-sizing and repurposing Detroit, however, is a contentious issue.
 Some locals are determined to stay put in their homes while others compare the efforts to past segregation and forced relocation.
 Mayor Bing clarified that people would not be forced to move, but residents in certain parts of the city "need to understand they're not going to get the kind of services they require."